-Tracing the Steps to Become a Freelance Inspirational Speaker
+Tracing The Steps To Become A Freelance Motivational Speaker

 Step 1: Choose a Unique and Inimitable Topic and Style

-Here, the words‘Expert’ and ‘Topics’ are general terms that describe a person’s life experiences and academic training.
-Many go through compelling life experiences, but not everyone is capable of evaluating those experiences to determine if the lessons learnt could be helpful for others too.
+Here, the words expert’ and ‘Topics’ are general terms that describe a person’s life experiences and academic training.
+Many go through compelling life experiences, but not everyone is capable of evaluating those experiences to determine if the lessons learned could be helpful for others too.

-On the other hand, successful motivational speakers frequently analyse themselves, so that they can influence their clients or audiences with valuable and useful information.
+On the other hand, successful motivational speakers frequently analyze themselves, so that they can influence their clients or audiences with valuable and useful information.

-Some of the common topics, most motivational speakers use as their key subjects, include life stories, family relationships, surviving a life threatening disease, overcoming addiction, handling abusive marriage or racial issues, coming out of fatal accidents and other possible stories that involve personal growth.
+Some of the common topics, most motivational speakers use as their key subjects, including life stories, family relationships, surviving a life-threatening disease, overcoming addiction, handling abusive marriage or racial issues, coming out of fatal accidents and other possible stories that involve personal growth.

 Once you have a chosen inimitable list of topics that separate you from others, its time you get to the work of selecting a style of speaking.
-You can do that by analysing yourself and identifying to which elements you respond best.
-For example, your stimuli could be series of pictures more than audios.
+You can do that by analyzing yourself and identifying which elements you respond best to.
+For example, your stimuli could be a series of pictures more than audios.

-This means you should include visuals while presenting your speech so as to give more character or importance to your words, thoughts and ideas, and help audience reciprocate to it.
+This means you should include visuals while presenting your speech so as to give more character or importance to your words, thoughts, and ideas, and help the audience reciprocate to it.

-When you analyse your style, ensure you cover all the basics of speech presentation and public speaking, like tone of voice, personality, hand gestures, facial expression and your language.
-Your friends and family should be your first set of analysts to gain truthful and accurate description of your personality, character traits and speech skills.
+When you analyze your style, ensure you cover all the basics of speech presentation and public speaking, like the tone of voice, personality, hand gestures, facial expression, and your language.
+Your friends and family should be your first set of analysts to gain a truthful and accurate description of your personality, character traits, and speech skills.

 Step 2: Know What People Seek